ghoo1125/Curriculum/README.md

 ## Build
-Curriculum is built using [Parsec](https://yahoo.github.io/parsec/) open source.
+Curriculum is built using [Parsec](https://yahoo.github.io/parsec/) open-source.
 On MacOS please follow the steps.

 #### _MacOS_